thisRandomName/ExercisesInPython/README.md

 Some exercises

 * How to create a word cloud
-* Classification algorithms in Python
+* Exercises about the use of Classification algorithms in Python
+* Train and test various models